microsoft/qlib/docs/component/rl.rst

 Introduction
 ============
-The Qlib Reinforcement Learning toolkit (QlibRL) is the RL platform for quantitative investment.
+The Qlib Reinforcement Learning toolkit (QlibRL) is an RL platform for quantitative investment.
 It contains a full set of components that cover the entire lifecycle of an RL pipeline, including building the simulator of the market, shaping states & actions, training policies (strategies), and backtesting strategies in the simulated environment.

-QlibRL is basically implemented within the frameworks of Tianshou and Gym.
+QlibRL is basically implemented with the support of Tianshou and Gym frameworks.
 The high-level structure of QlibRL is demonstrated below:

 .. image:: ../_static/img/qlib_rl_highlevel.png

-Here, we briefly introduce each of the components in the figure.
+Here, we briefly introduce each component in the figure.

 Base Modules
 ============